rojo-jojo/rojo-jojo.github.io/_posts/2022-10-10-Refining the model.md

 1. create a REST API to serve our model's prediction
 2. create a front-end to interact with our model

 If you are a data science enthusiast and especially someone into NLP, you can just fork my repo and try to upgrade the model.
 The only constraint is that for now you cannot use deep learning architectures like tensorflow, keras, PyTorch etc because I am going to host this model on a cloud and the DL model serving cost might become a big expense later.
 So ML based enhancements are welcome and there are many other word representations to try.
-Text me on linkedIn if you want to contribute.
+Reach out to me before contributing to the project git.